notm1ke/pdf-metadata/README.md

 $ python3 pdf-metadata -i example/clean.csv
 #                         ^ path to source csv file

-$ python3 pdf-metadata -i example/clean.csv -c -m json
+$ python3 pdf-metadata -i example/clean.csv -m json
 #                         ^ path to source csv file
-#                                           ^ clean the csv file
 #                                           ^ output metadata in JSON format
 ```

 You must supply the input file using either the `-i` or `--input` flag.
-The `-c` or `--clean` flag is optional and will drop records that do not have a `Url` field in the source CSV file.
-It will save an additional file, named `clean.csv` and use that as the source CSV.
 Additionally, you can supply the `-m` or `--mode` flag to specify the output format of the metadata files.
 The default is `csv` which will output a `metadata.csv` file in the root directory, but you can also use `json` which will generate a directory, `./pdfs/meta` that has a JSON file for each PDF file.

 #### Output